Acne-prone skin

 Is La Roche-Posay Cicaplast good for acne-prone skin?

-Rico move: Paste or scan the ingredient list in Rico before checkout.
-Rico helps you read whether the formula looks like support, overload, or a better-fit swap moment for acne-prone skin.
+Rico move: Use Rico to scan or paste the Cicaplast ingredient list before checkout.
+Rico gives you a Skin Fit read so you can decide whether this balm looks like support, overload, or a better-fit swap moment for acne-prone skin.

 Label claim doubt